 Member News : How to contribute

 In an earlier article, I mentioned that two-thirds of member societies are already represented on the new live member news page, which in turn provides selected articles for our weekly email to the whole membership, allowing members to share their news and knowledge across London.
-Here, we assume you think this is a good idea too.
-We select stories that we feel are particularly newsworthy, or of benefit in by way of information sharing to a significant part of the membership.
-Our aggregated membership approaches 100,000 Londoners, so this could be significant.
+We select stories that we feel are particularly newsworthy, or of benefit by way of information sharing to a significant part of our membership, and we assume you think this is a good idea too.
+Our aggregated membership is over 50,000 Londoners, so this could be significant.

 How can your society join in?

-We just need to know the address of your RSS feed so that we can read it.
-A ‘feed’ automatically produces a computer-readable version of your website’s latest articles.
+We just need to know the address of your RSS feed so that we can include it.
+A ‘feed’ automatically produces a computer-readable version of your website’s latest articles or news, and most modern websites already have an automatic one.

 One-third of societies are not represented, for the following possible reasons:

-If you think your website has an RSS feed, but isn’t represented on the member news page, please contact us using the ‘website’ subject on the form, with the RSS feed address, and we’ll test it, and let you know what we find.
+If you think your website has an RSS feed, but isn’t represented on the member news page, please contact us with the RSS feed address, and we’ll test it, and let you know what we find.
 It’s worth noting that if you haven’t added news recently, it’s quite possible that you are on the list, but that your news has dropped off the bottom of the items we show.
 A new posting will automatically go to the top of the list if we’re properly connected.

 Adding an ‘RSS feed’ to your website